daveluma/OctoTerps/README.md

 ### is_pacman_in_range

 Implementation:
 This function checks if PacMan is in attack range of a ghost.
 A ghost can attack PacMan if it is within 1 block of PacMan.
-Uses [`Map.getLoc()'](#getloc) to see check the 1 block radius surrounding the ghost.
+Uses [`Map.getLoc()`](#getloc) to see check the 1 block radius surrounding the ghost.
 The method returns true when a ghost is within 1 block of PacMan and returns false otherwise.

 Test:
 To test this method, a `NoFrame` is created with a PacMan at (1, 0) and a ghost at (3, 0) `pacMan.is_ghost_in_range()` and is asserted to be `false`.
 Another ghost is added at (2, 0) and `pacMan.is_ghost_in_range()` is asserted to be true.